nicholasgillespie/scalable-scss-design-system/README.md

 # Scalable SCSS Design System

 Welcome to the **Scalable SCSS Design System**!
-This repository provides a modular and scalable design system built with [**SCSS**](https://sass-lang.com/), designed for easy integration into any project.
+This repository offers a modular and scalable design system built with [SCSS](https://sass-lang.com/), designed for easy integration into any project.

+Inspired by [Andy Bell's](https://set.studio/) [CUBE CSS Boilerplate](https://github.com/Set-Creative-Studio/cube-boilerplate/blob/main/README.md) and incorporating the [CUBE CSS methodology](https://cube.fyi/), the system provides consistent design application and maintainability.
+It also leverages the file architecture and class naming conventions from the in-development [W3C design system](https://design-system.w3.org/) for an organized and efficient structure.

+The design system makes extensive use of layout classes derived from Every Layout, which provides robust, context-independent CSS layout solutions.
+This ensures that your layouts are both resilient and adaptable, leveraging the power of native CSS layout algorithms.

 ### Key Features:

 - **Design Tokens**: Centralized theme configuration for easy management of design tokens.
-- **Token Application**: Generation of CSS custom properties from design tokens.
+- **Theme Application**: Generates CSS variables from design tokens.
-- **Dynamic Token Access**: Function for retrieving the CSS variable corresponding to a design token based on the specified property and value.
+- **Theme Access**: Retrieves the CSS variable corresponding to a design token based on the specified property and value.
-- **Custom Utilities**: Custom utility classes derived from design tokens.
+- **Theme Utilities**: Provides utility classes derived from the theme configuration.
-- **Modular Structure**: Organized SCSS files for easy maintenance and scalability.
+- **Layout Classes**: Versatile, composable classes for responsive designs inspired by [Every Layout](https://every-layout.dev/).

 ## Overview

-The Scalable SCSS Design System is built with flexibility and scalability in mind.
+The **Scalable SCSS Design System** is built with flexibility and scalability in mind.
 It centralizes your design tokens (such as colors, spacing, typography) into a theme configuration, which is applied consistently across your project.

 ## Table of Contents